-The Clerkship - Applied Practice Experience (C-APE) is a required, supervised field experience.
+The Clerkship - Applied Practice Experience (C-APE) is a zero-credit supervised field experience.
 It is an integral part of the Master of Public Health (MPH) curriculum at the Jefferson College of Population Health (JCPH).
-Students work a minimum of 40 hours learning about and working with their C-APE organization and engaging in public health-related activities.
-Many placements will require more than 40 hours.
-Students are expected to fulfill the expectations of their placement.
+Students work a minimum of 40 hours learning about and working with their C-APE organization on one or more health initiatives.
+Students are responsible for meeting the 40-hour requirement.
+If you have any questions, please contact Zoe.VanOrsdol@jefferson.edu.